 NTR 630 Integrated Metabolic Regulation (3.0); 3 cr.
 The course provides recent knowledge in metabolic regulation in cells and tissues.
-Emphasis will be placed on relevant endocrine organs and hormones, mechanisms involved in metabolic regulation, integration of macronutrients metabolism. the nervous system involvement in metabolism, diabetes mellitus, lipoproteins metabolism, and energy balance and body weight regulation.
+Emphasis will be placed on relevant endocrine organs and hormones, mechanisms involved in metabolic regulation, integration of macronutrients metabolism. nervous involvement the system in metabolism, diabetes mellitus, lipoproteins metabolism, and energy balance and body weight regulation.